-Art by InfernalFinn
+Art by Valdihr

-A Game of Thrones (Appears)|
+A Game of Thrones (POV)|

-A Clash of Kings (Mentioned)
+A Clash of Kings (mentioned)

 |Played by||Bronson Webb|

-During his first ranging, he was very scared, remembering old stories he had heard about the lands beyond the Wall.
-However, when A Game of Thrones begins, he has already been in the Night's Watch for four years and is a veteran of 100 rangings.
+During his first ranging, a scared Will remembered old stories he had heard about the lands beyond the Wall.
+At the start of A Song of Ice and Fire, however, he has already been in the Night's Watch for four years and is a veteran of a hundred rangings.
 Will's stealth and hunting experience proved useful for scouting as a ranger.

 A Game of Thrones